Beverley Airshow 2026

 Airfield AMSL is 700 feet whilst circuit minimum height is 1,700 feet.

-Runway 08/26 will be closed and used for visitor car parking, visitor aircraft parking and will have the public crossing it.
+Runway 08/26 will be closed and used for visitor car parking, display aircraft parking, etc and will have the public crossing it.

 Animal hazards such as birds exist and moderate turbulence can be expected on the southern half of 16/34 due to the tree line on the western side (especially for landings on 34 with a westerly).